 It turns out, though, that the type of androgens that you have and how they stimulate your cells may help differentiate the various types of PCOS (4).

 This information is also based on my own personal experience in treating patients who don’t fit the ‘standard mold’ but who clearly still have PCOS.

 #1.
 Insulin Resistance PCOS

-Perhaps the most well-known cause (and perhaps even the most common cause of PCOS) is from insulin resistance.
+Perhaps the most well-known cause (and perhaps even the most common cause of PCOS) is insulin resistance.